Convergent perturbative series via finite path integral limits: application to energy at strong coupling of the anharmonic oscillator: theory in dimensions: quantum anaharmonic oscilator

 We obtained results at three separate couplings: weak($\lambda=0.02$), intermediate ($\lambda=0.1$) and strong ($\lambda=0.2$).
 For each coupling, we calculated the energy $E_n$ at each order $n$ using \reff{E02} from $n=1$ to $n=50$.
 We also calculate the $\%$ error between $E_n$ at a given order and the exact value $E$ for the energy obtained by solving numerically Schr\"odinger's equation.
 The results are presented in table form and in a plot for each coupling in figures \ref{Lambda002}, \ref{Lambda01} and \ref{Lambda022B}.
 The case $\lambda=0.02$ converges to the exact value over a large range of orders before ultimately diverging.
 The plot shows a long plateau region where it matches the exact value to within five or six decimal places (equivalent to less than $0.001 \%$ error) before it begins to diverge at larger orders (starting roughly at $n>35$).
 The plateau region appears because $\lambda=0.02$ is small enough (weak coupling).
 The advantage of being able to go to large orders, is that we are able to observe explicitly that the series is an asymptotic series.
 Despite this, the plateau region implies the series is still useful in the sense that one can extract from it practical results that agree with experiment (where ``experiment" in this context refers to the exact value of the energy).
 At intermediate coupling $\lambda=0.1$ the series dips close to the exact value after a few orders ($\%$ error reaches a minimum of $1.86 \%$) but then quickly diverges afterwards.
 In contrast to the weak coupling case, there is no plateau region where it settles close to the exact value over a long range of orders.
 This is why we refer to it as an ``intermediate" coupling.
 At strong coupling $\lambda=0.2$ the $\%$ error increases with order the entire time.
 The series never gets close to the exact value at any order and diverges from it very rapidly.
 The perturbative series breaks down completely at strong coupling.
+For the anharmonic oscillator, the minimal error from optimal truncation (see \cite{Marino}) is expected to occur at order $n_M\approx 1/(3 \lambda)$.
+For $\lambda=0.02, 0.1$ and $0.2$ this occurs at $n_M \approx 17, 3$ and $2$ respectively which matches very closely the order at which the minimum error occurs in the data tables of figures \ref{Lambda002}, \ref{Lambda01} and \ref{Lambda022B} respectively.
 In the next section, for all three couplings, we obtain an absolutely convergent series that settles/converges to the correct value with tiny $\%$ error all the way to large order $n$.